chao-mu/syntheffect/docs/_docs/include-module-glsl.md

 // Get coordinates with value range of [0, 1]
 vec2 get_uv_0to1();

-// Get coordinates in polar coordinates vec2 get_uv_polar();
+// Get coordinates in polar coordinates (radius, angle) vec2 get_uv_polar();

 // translate coordinates in range -1 to 1 to texture coordinates.